plone/documentation/adapt-and-extend/change-the-font-colors.rst

 If you've installed Plone 4 with the Sunburst theme, the ploneCustom.css comes with a number of commented out pre-packaged styles that you might like to experiment with.
-You can override the layout styles to a fixed width and alter the colours of the links.
+You can override the layout styles to a fixed width and alter the colors of the links.

 Rolling back your changes
 -------------------------